 For activities for elementary school, see the Teachers College Reading and Writing Project resources page for a trove of resources.
 For secondary school teachers, you might start with the NCTE resources page, or see below for some specifics.

 - Roles in Literature Circles (The Teaching Channel)

-- MS/US Questions to ask of Any Literature (middle and high school) (From Loose Canon) Download
+- Questions to Ask of Any Literature (middle and high school) (From Loose Canon) Download

 - Using Lit Circles in the LS and MS classroom (from Katherine Schlick Noe, PhD)